- What is Project Planning?

 How To Plan When You Don’t Have All the Answers

-Yes, this happens – most of the time!
+Yes, this happens–most of the time!
 It’s rare to have all the information at the beginning of a project.
-Most managers want you to dive in and get started and you might not have the luxury of knowing all the details.
+Most managers want you to dive in and get started, but you might not have the luxury of knowing all the details.

 That’s OK; we have techniques to help deal with uncertainty.